 However if it’s merely that God chooses to limit his power to logical actions when acting within the universe, technically he isn’t actually limiting himself, just choosing not to do certain things, which seems perfectly consistent with omnipotence.

 Criticism #2: If Descartes’ view is right, it seems God could both perform a logical impossibility within the universe and avoid disrupting the order and logic of the universe.
 Even if that is logically impossible to do, God could do it because God can do the logically impossible, on Descartes’ view.
-So if Descartes is right, it makes self-imposed limitation an unnecessary theory.
+Same goes for limiting God’s power regarding interfering in our free will.
+So if Descartes is right, it makes self-imposed limitation useless.
+It’s better to think of God’s power as involving the ability to do anything, even the logically impossible.

 Descartes’ theory has its own problems.
 You might decides Descartes isn’t right however.